 Will cranes (OLS and mobile cranes used to erect the OLS) and work areas be equipped with strategically located instruments to monitor wind velocity (speed and direction) at or near the elevation of lifted loads?

-Has the licensee evaluated the temporary increase in risk during the time the SGs pass over safety-related SSCs?
-This increase in risk is the increase in risk associated with other planned, temporary plant activities (i.e., maintenance on safety-related equipment covered by the ).
+Has the licensee evaluated the temporary increase in risk during the time the SGs pass over safety-related SSCs in accordance with the guidance of RG 1.160, “Monitoring the Effectiveness of Maintenance at Nuclear Power Plants”?
+This increase in risk is like the increase in risk associated with other planned, temporary plant activities (i.e., maintenance on safety-related equipment covered by the technical specifications).

 What components are included in the weight of the lifted loads?
 Review the loads to be lifted and whether the lifted loads are calculated or estimated.
 What means will be used to verify the weight of the lifted loads in the field?